fd4vvg-git/Proc_Hax/README.md

 Perform initial scans and optionally refine results with next-scan options.

+Look for pointers to other memory addresses.

-Edit memory addresses or save results as JSON.
+Edit memory addresses or save results as JSON for further analysis.